frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 8) GPS module uses AT6558 running 3.3 volts.
 Breadboard shows connected to 5 volts due to a requirement of the GPS breakout board.
 The breadboard uses the GPS + BDS BeiDou Dual Module Flight Control Wiki - DFRobot breakout board.
 The board uses only the AT6558 chip.
-And the board needs to provide an IPEX connector for the GPS antenna.
+And the board needs to provide an IPEX/uFl connector for the GPS antenna.
 When I put the board into a wrist watch enclosure the GPS antenna will go into the wrist band. https://www.digikey.com/en/products/detail/suntsu-electronics,-inc./SCNRF-6AAN-P1FS/14291136?utm_adgroup=Suntsu%20Electronics%20Inc&utm_source=google&utm_medium=cpc&utm_campaign=Shopping_DK%2BSupplier_Other&utm_term=&utm_content=Suntsu%20Electronics%20Inc&gclid=CjwKCAiAxJSPBhAoEiwAeO_fP0jt6Ce-0s7Bdl8Msl-FxEtlkEP35RCr5qoYZS6azBifDDCklZcshhoCEmIQAvD_BwE